or frizzante c my_project

 # or frizzante -s

-Normally frizzante will prompt the user for required parameters whenever they're being passed in.
+Normally frizzante will prompt the user for required parameters whenever they're being passed

 This is useful for ci/cd pipelines, automated scripts, batch operations and so on.